christian-posta/scripted-solo-demos/mcp-proxy/README.md

 (note, you may need to build the docker image)
 > ./build-docker.sh

-Next, you can fire up the proxy and the mcp-inpsector; navigate to the right URL and list the tools:
+Next, you can fire up the proxy and the [mcp-inpsector](https://github.com/modelcontextprotocol/inspector); navigate to the right URL and list the tools:

 > ./run-proxy.sh
+> npx @modelcontextprotocol/inspector

 You can check the config files and talk through the config.